nogazs/ib-color-naming/README.md

 - `IB_curve` —	the IB curve defined by (I_beta(M;W), I_beta(W;U))
 - `qW_M`	—	the optimal IB encoders (color naming systems) for each value of beta

-See the paper for more details.
+See the paper for more details on each component.

+The class `IBNamingModel` allows easy access to the model, and implements useful functions functions for evaluating data.